Debt Consolidation Mortgage: Should You Get One?

 Do you need a debt consolidation mortgage?

 Metropolitan Mortgage has been in business since 1997, and we have assisted more than 10,000 families in financing their homes in the Midwest.
-If you are looking for a direct lender in Overland Park and the greater Kansas City metropolitan area, we can help.
+If you are looking for a mortgage lender in Overland Park and the greater Kansas City metropolitan area, we can help.
 Metropolitan Mortgage offers mortgage refinance programs in the states of Kansas and Missouri.